hiero-ledger/hiero-sdk-python/README.md

 A [sample .env](.env.example) file is provided in the root of this project.
 If you do not have an account on the Hedera testnet, you can easily get one from the [Hedera Portal](https://portal.hedera.com/).
 Learn more about testnet [here](https://docs.hedera.com/guides/testnet).

+## Transaction Examples

+If you're an SDK user (building applications on top of the SDK), you'll find comprehensive transaction examples to help you get started:

+- **High-Level Overview**: For a conceptual understanding of how to use the SDK's transaction and query APIs, including both Pythonic and method chaining syntax styles, refer to [docs/sdk_users/running_examples.md](docs/sdk_users/running_examples.md).

+- **Detailed Code Examples**: For complete, runnable code examples demonstrating specific transactions (account creation, token operations, topic management, etc.), explore the [examples/](examples/) directory.

+These resources will guide you through common SDK operations and help you integrate Hiero functionality into your applications.

 ## Running Tests